 - ½ cup coriander leaves

 - Heat the oil in a large pan over medium heat.
-When hot, add cumin and mustard seeds and cook until they change color and start to pop.
+When hot, add cumin and mustard seeds and cook until they change colour and start to pop.

 - Add sesame seeds, mix well and cook for a minute.

-- Add ground spices and salt, mix well and cook for two minutes.
+- Add the ground coriander seeds, garam masala, turmeric, chilli powder and salt, mix well and cook for two minutes.

 - Add the water, cover and cook for eight minutes to steam the sprouts.

 - Taste and adjust salt.
-Sprinkle with coriander leaves and serve immediately with lemon wedges
+Sprinkle with coriander leaves and serve immediately with the lemon wedges